huddin1337/Cyber_Voyage/Documentation/OverTheWire (Wargames)/Bandit.md

 Here is the command you'll use:

-find . -type f -size 1033c ! -executable
+find . -type f -size 1033c ! -executable -exec file --mime {} + | grep 'text'

 This command searches the current directory and all subdirectories for a regular file (-type f) that is exactly 1033 bytes in size (-size 1033c) and is not executable (! -executable).